Nico Echavarria Betting Profile: The Sentry - PGA TOUR

 Echavarria's Best Finishes

-- Last season Echavarria's best performance came at the Puerto Rico Open, where he won the title with a score of -21.
+- Last season Echavarria's best performance came at the Puerto Rico Open, where he took home the title with a score of -21.

-- Echavarria's 417 points last season ranked him 108th in the FedExCup standings.
+- Echavarria placed 108th in the FedExCup standings with 417 points last season.

 Echavarria's Strokes Gained Rankings